theapache64/retrosheet/README.md

 - No worries about server health (because you're using Google's server 😋)
 - Rapid response and unlimited bandwidth
-- Since we're using `Retrosheet` through a `OkHttpInterceptor`, you can easily migrate to your REST API without any significant code change.
+- You can easily migrate to your REST API without any significant code change.
 - You don't have to create an admin panel/dashboard to control the data.
 You can simply use Google Spreadsheet app (web/mobile).
 - You can use this library to create POC/MVP instantly